jigx-com/jigx-docs/docs/Building Apps with Jigx/Best practice.md

 ### Setup:

 1. Set the **ID** to be stored in the solution state, using the `set-state` action.
 The ID is the least amount of data required to identify each job uniquely.
-The ID is used throughout the solution to reference the necessary data in each of the solution's jigs.&#x20;
+The ID is used throughout the solution to reference the necessary data in each of the solution's jigs.
 2. In the datasource queries use the **ID **to return the required data.
-   - &#x20;In a [global datasource ](https://docs.jigx.com/datasources#gCN9o)query reference the data required.
+   - In a [global datasource ](https://docs.jigx.com/datasources#gCN9o)query reference the data required.
 The global datasource is referenced in each jig where the data is required.
    - In the individual jig 's [datasource](https://docs.jigx.com/datasources#2AD3k) query.
 The query is configured to only return the exact data required for that jig using the ID as the unique identifier.

 :::CodeblockTabs